yurij-kupreev/norfolk-cache-project/README.md

 *Norfolk Cache* is a simple key-value storage application designed for Azure Mentoring program.
 This guide contains a bunch of practical tasks that will help mentees successfully complete the program.

 # Getting Started

-The project structure:
+## Project Structure
 - [NorfolkCache](NorfolkCache) - an ASP.NET MVC application that runs on .NET Framework version 4.6.1.
 - [ApiTests](ApiTests) - a set of API tests that are built using chakram/mocha.
 - [LoadTests](LoadTests) - a set of load tests and initial data.

-Branches:
+## Environment Branches
-- *development* - an unstable development branch.
+- *development* - an unstable development branch for Continuous Integration environment.
-- *master* - a stable production-ready branch.
+- *master* - a stable production-ready branch for UAT environment.
-- *release* - a stable release branch.
+- *release* - a stable release branch for Production environment.

 ## Development Workflow
 - Developers work on a feature using it's own feature branch.